-A distance learning articulation with the Midwifery Institute of Philadelphia University allows for the completion of a Master of Science in Midwifery concurrently with the midwifery certificate.
-Graduates are then eligible to take the American Certification Board (AMCB) certification examination to become Certified Nurse Midwives.
+A distance learning articulation with the Midwifery Institute of Philadelphia University allows you to complete a Master of Science in Midwifery concurrently with the midwifery certificate.
+You will then be eligible to take the American Certification Board (AMCB) certification examination to become a Certified Nurse Midwife.

-Clinical Learning Opportunities
+Diverse Clinical Learning Opportunities

 The Right Environment for Learning